albertjuhe/annotator_nodejs_store/README.md

 - multer (upload files)
 - express-namespace //Namespaces in express routes

+For the PDF export anotations, firts install wkhtmltopdf (https://www.npmjs.com/package/wkhtmltopdf) and configure it, follow the web site instructions.

 ### Config project

 Inside the app.js there is an important variable: __dirname, is the folder where nodejs search css,js,images and html files.